What is Cognitive Behavioral Therapy (CBT)?

 Thought Record and Analysis

 Through a thought record worksheet, the patients are told to keep a record of their dysfunctional thoughts.
-After that, the therapist helps the patients to analyze the thoughts, the sources of those, and the positive replacements of those.
+After that, the therapist helps the patients analyze their thoughts, their sources, and their positive replacements.

 Thus a continuous thought record and analysis can help the patients get rid of the thoughts that cause depression.